afcapel/alondra/README.md

   <%= alondra_client @chat %>
 ```

-Alondra uses conventions to map records and clases to channel names.
+Alondra uses conventions to map records and classes to channel names.
 The last
 example will subscribe the browser to a channel named '/chats/:chat_id'.
 Then,
 the Alondra client will render any message pushed to that channel.

-If you don't want to use alondra conventions, you can allways provide your own
+If you don't want to use Alondra conventions, you can always provide your own
 channel names:

 ```